Mode jumping MCMC for Bayesian variable selection in GLMM: The generalized linear mixed model

-giving a measure for assessing importance of the covariates involved into the search procedure.
-Both \eqref{approxpost} and \eqref{margininuspost} are consistent, but only asymptotically unbiased.
-In practice $p(\By|\Bgamma)$ (MLIK) and $p(\boldsymbol{\theta}|\Bgamma,\By)$ are often not available analytically.
-We then rely on some precise approximations $\widehat{p}(\By|\Bgamma)$ and $\widehat{p}(\boldsymbol{\theta}|\Bgamma,\By)$.
-Such approximations introduce additional errors in~\eqref{approxpost}, but we assume them to be small enough to be ignored.
-More details on this are given in~\citet{HubinStorvikINLA}.
+giving a measure for assessing importance of the covariates.
+Other parameters can be estimated similarly.

+Algorithms for estimating $\mathbb{V}\,$ are described in section~\ref{section3}.
+In practice $p(\By|\Bgamma)$ may not be available analytically.
+We then rely on some precise approximations $\widehat{p}(\By|\Bgamma)$.
+Such approximations introduce additional errors in~\eqref{approxpost} and~\eqref{margininuspost}, but we assume them to be small enough to be ignored.
+This is further discussed in section~\ref{sec:marg.dens}.